civican/legisinfo/42-1/bills/C-83/bill_text.md

 ### Section 84.1

-**If** an offender who is required to be supervised by a long-term supervision order has expressed an interest in being supervised in an **Indigenous** community, the Service shall, **with** the **offender's consent**, give the **community's Indigenous governing body**
+If an offender who is required to be supervised by a long-term supervision order has expressed an interest in being supervised in an Indigenous community, the Service shall, with the offender's consent, give the commun­ity's Indigenous governing body

 adequate notice of the order; and

-an opportunity to propose a plan for the offender's release on supervision, and integration, into **that** community.

-> **Explanatory Note**:
-> Existing text of sections 82 to 84.1:
-> *Existing Text*:
-> > The Service shall establish a National Aboriginal Advisory Committee, and may establish regional and local aboriginal advisory committees, which shall provide advice to the Service on the provision of correctional services to aboriginal offenders.
-> > For the purpose of carrying out their function under subsection (1), all committees shall consult regularly with aboriginal communities and other appropriate persons with knowledge of aboriginal matters.
-> > For greater certainty, aboriginal spirituality and aboriginal spiritual leaders and elders have the same status as other religions and other religious leaders.
-> > The Service shall take all reasonable steps to make available to aboriginal inmates the services of an aboriginal spiritual leader or elder after consultation with
-> > the National Aboriginal Advisory Committee mentioned in section 82; and
-> > the appropriate regional and local aboriginal advisory committees, if such committees have been established pursuant to that section.
-> > If an inmate expresses an interest in being released into an aboriginal community, the Service shall, with the inmate's consent, give the aboriginal community
-> > adequate notice of the inmate's parole review or their statutory release date, as the case may be; and
-> > an opportunity to propose a plan for the inmate's release and integration into that community.
-> > Where an offender who is required to be supervised by a long-term supervision order has expressed an interest in being supervised in an aboriginal community, the Service shall, if the offender consents, give the aboriginal community
-> > adequate notice of the order; and
-> > an opportunity to propose a plan for the offender's release on supervision, and integration, into the aboriginal community.
+an opportunity to propose a plan for the offender's release on supervision, and integration, into that community.

 ### Section 26

 The definition health care in section 85 of the Act is replaced by the following:

-**health care** means medical care, dental care and mental health care, provided by registered health care professionals **or by persons acting under the supervision of registered health care professionals**; (**soins de santé**)
+**health care** means medical care, dental care and mental health care, provided by registered health care professionals or by persons acting under the supervision of registered health care professionals; (**soins de santé**)

-> **Explanatory Note**:
-> Existing text of the definition:
-> *Existing Text*:
-> > **health care** means medical care, dental care and mental health care, provided by registered health care professionals; (**soins de santé**)

 ### Section 27

 Paragraph 86(1)(b) of the Act is replaced by the following:

 reasonable access to non-essential health care.

-> **Explanatory Note**:
-> Relevant portion of subsection 86(1):
-> *Existing Text*:
-> > The Service shall provide every inmate with
-> >
-> > reasonable access to non-essential mental health care that will contribute to the inmate's rehabilitation and successful reintegration into the community.

 ### Section 28